rawmain/av-app-android-wallet-ui/docs/how_to_build.md

 ## Building the app

-After ensuring Git LFS is properly set up and the model files are downloaded, open the project in Android Studio.
+Open the project in Android Studio.

 The application has two product flavors:
 - "Dev", which communicates with the services deployed in an environment based on the latest main branch.